Francisco Rubio (astronaut): NASA career

 In 2017, Rubio was selected as a member of NASA Astronaut Group 22 and began his two-year training.

+Expedition 67/68/69

 On July 15, 2022, NASA announced he would fly onboard Soyuz MS-22 on a mission to the International Space Station.

 Rubio launched aboard Soyuz MS-22 alongside Roscosmos cosmonauts Sergey Prokopyev and Dmitry Petelin on September 21, 2022.
 His mission was originally planned to last around six months with a return to Earth in early 2023.
 However, damage to the spacecraft extended the mission, and Rubio returned to Earth on Soyuz MS-23 on September 27, 2023, breaking Mark T. Vande Hei's previous record for the longest spaceflight by an American astronaut with 371 days.

+Artemis III

+On June 9, 2026, NASA announced Rubio as a mission specialist of the Artemis III mission to low Earth orbit, along with NASA astronauts Randy Bresnik and Andre Douglas and ESA astronaut Luca Parmitano.

 Personal life

 Rubio and his wife, Deborah, have four children.

 Awards and honors

+Rubio has received the Defense Superior Service Medal, Legion of Merit, Bronze Star with two oak leaf clusters, Meritorious Service Medal with three oak leaf clusters, Air Medal, Army Commendation Medal with four oak leaf clusters, Army Achievement Medal with four oak leaf clusters, NATO Medal, and the Armed Forces Expeditionary Medal.

-Rubio has received the Bronze Star, Meritorious Service Medal, and Army Achievement Medal.
-He is a graduate of the US Army Command and General Staff College, and has earned the Senior US Army Aviator, Pathfinder, Air Assault, and the Parachutist badges.
-Rubio is the recipient of the very rare Army Astronaut Device.
+His other decorations include the Combat Action Badge, Senior Aviator Badge with Astronaut Device, Flight Surgeon Badge, Parachutist Badge, Senior Space Badge, Pathfinder Badge, and Air Assault Badge.
+He is a graduate of the US Army Command and General Staff College.